qrohlf/Tools/Readme.md

 - [OmniRef](http://www.omniref.com) - awesome online Ruby documentation browser.
 Includes EVERYTHING.

 -----
 <sup>1</sup> The original tool I used for this is [localtunnel](https://github.com/progrium/localtunnel), which is simpler and unfortunately now defunct.
+The ngrok request introspection is a nice touch, though.
 <sup>2</sup> This is likely due to the fact that Wordpress itself is annoying.